 In the case of gastric and duodenal malignancies, GOO typically results from intrinsic obstruction by the primary tumor.
 With pancreatic malignancies, GOO is usually secondary to extrinsic compression by the primary tumor, or by metastatic disease at the gastroduodenal junction.

 Emesis and epigastric pain are the cardinal symptoms of GOO, with each occurring in over 90% of patients.
-Other commonly seen symptoms include early satiety, abdominal distention, and weight loss.7 Initially, patients have intermittent symptoms that then progress until the obstruction is complete.
-Malnutrition is a ...
+Other commonly seen symptoms include early satiety, abdominal distention, and weight loss.7 Initially, patients have intermittent symptoms that then progress until the obstruction is ...